dahlo/ssh_key_vanity/README.md

 # Vanity SSH Key Generator

 This script will generate ssh keys until it finds one that matches the word/pattern you are looking for.
-It will take exponentially longer time the longer word you are looking for.
-A quick test on my own computer showed this time increase when generating about 50 keys per second:
+It will take exponentially longer time the longer word you are looking for, and even longer time if you have constraints that the key should start/end with the word.
+A quick test on my own computer showed this time increase when generating about 50 keys per second and requiring the key to end with the word:

 ```
 len   time
-1     0.5s
+1     0.8s
-2     0.5s
+2       3s
-3       2s
+3     XXXs
-4     115s
+4    XXXXs
 ```

-I think upto 5 characters is feasable for a normal computer.
+I think upto 3-4 characters is feasable for a normal computer.

 Run as this: